 - What happens when the Board changes?
-Will new Board member have the same amount of time, patience and expertise?
+Will new Board members have the same amount of time, patience, and expertise?

 - Do you have the time to follow through on the daily operations and financial affairs of your community?
 Although the day-to-day business is most likely very straightforward, you may be surprised at the amount of time each request will take.

 - What size is your community?
 If your community only has 15 homes it might not make financial sense to hire a full-service management company.
 But if you live in a community with hundreds (or even dozens) of homes or condos, attempting to self-manage can often be a frustrating uphill battle.